 The VBS focused on the events following the crucifixion of Christ, including the road to Emmaus, Jesus helping his disciples fish and the ascension.
 “We wanted the children to know that Christ is always with them.
 We also focused on what they could practically do in their own community.
 They had ideas like feeding the poor, but when we shared that it could be as simple as hugging a friend they really got it and were really excited.” says Paige.

 Most of the team’s effort for the week focused on a couple of large projects – servicing and moving some of the existing solar panels and roof repairs.

 Mr. John McHenry, who leads the volunteer mission team from St Michael’s, has a long history of helping Holy Cross become more sustainable through the use of Solar power.
-He’s fundraised to have two banks of solar panels installed at the school and much of his effort this week was getting ready to install a third lot of solar panels later this month.
+He’s fundraised to have solar panels installed at the school and much of his effort this week was getting ready to install more solar panels later this month.
 You can read more about this solar project here.

 The team removed the oldest solar panels to service them and repaired the roof underneath.
 They replaced the solar panels and prepared space for the third lot of solar panels to be installed in the upcoming weeks.

 We’re excited to see so much changing so quickly.

 In addition to fixing the roof by the solar panels, a second major project was to replace a long section of roof over the corridor alongside the cafeteria.
 This was a big job as all the old framing had to be taken down and replaced with new framing at the correct angle to drain off the tropical downpours correctly.